brettz9/asm.js-lint/README.md

 sure to add script tags for `<asm.js-lint>/dist/asm-lint-helper.compiled.js` and `<asm.js-lint>/lib/asm-lint.js`.

-Note that if you install from the repo instead of npm, you will have to [browserify](http://browserify.org/):
+Note that if you install from the repo instead of npm, you will need to first install asm.js and then [browserify](http://browserify.org/):

 ```